-Land-atmosphere interactions, climate and terrestrial ecosystem modelling, climate impacts on agroecosystems, land-use/land-cover change and climate, impact of land use on global ecosystems.
+Land-atmosphere interactions, climate variability and change, climate and terrestrial ecosystem modeling, climate impacts on agroecosystems, land-use/land-cover change and climate, impact of land use on global ecosystems.

 Since December 2013, I am a NSF Postdoctoral Fellow at IRI (International Research Institute For Climate and Society), at Columbia University.
 I am hosted by Dr.Alessandra Giannini.
 My research project focuses on the role of land-atmosphere interactions in climate models' projections of the West African Monsoon.

 Prior to that, I was a Postdoctoral Associate at Rutgers University, with a visiting appointment at GFDL (Geophysical Fluid Dynamics Laboratory).
 I was working with Kirsten Findell (GFDL), Benjamin Lintner (Rutgers University), and Pierre Gentine (Columbia University).
 My work focused on diagnosing land-atmosphere coupling and its impact on climate variability in reanalysis and climate models.

 Before moving to the US, I obtained my PhD from Université Pierre et Marie Curie in Paris, France, working at IPSL.